EvelynPloetz/Deep-LASI/docs/source/installation.rst

     * MacOS has *Git* pre-installed.
 Try to tun *git* from the terminal.
 If the command fails, you can download *Git* from https://git-scm.com/ .
     * For Windows, download and install *Git* from https://git-for-windows.github.io/ .
 #.
 Clone the repository of *DeepLASI* to create a local copy in the folder *DeepLASI*.
-    * For cloning a first copy, type in your terminal: |br| :code:`git clone https://gitlab.com/simon71/deeplasi.git DeepLASI`.
+    * For cloning a first copy, type in your terminal: :code:`git clone https://gitlab.com/simon71/deeplasi.git DeepLASI`.
     * For updating, simply type :code:`!git pull` to obtain the latest version and changes.

 **Download and update DeepLASI using the MATLAB Git Integration**